DePayFi/web3-mock/README.md

 ### Transactions

-`Web3Mock` does not implicitly mock transactions.
-You need to mock the transactions before they are executed.
+You need to mock transactions before they are executed.

 `Web3Mock` mocks `eth_sendTransaction`, `eth_getTransactionByHash`, `eth_getTransactionReceipt` request to cover the full lifecycle of blockchain transactions.